Technical characteristics of the car Ford Taurus I-VI generations

 Форд Таурус VII.
 Back view

-A two-liter engine and an eight-speed automatic appeared in 2019 after the release of a restyling model.
+A two-liter engine and an eight-speed automatic transmission appeared in 2019 after the release of the model's restyling.

 Link to this page in different formats